 photo by Laura Ferrara

 Georgia Beatty is a musician and folk artist, focused on cycle, lineage and healing through cultural transmission.
 Their work has two taproots growing at equally feverish rates in the paradoxically woven worlds of songwriting and traditional music.
-Their music takes shape on the fiddle, cello, and in their singing.
-Georgia’s training as a fiddler is in Norwegian traditional music.
+They play fiddle, cello and sing.
+Georgia’s study as a fiddler is in Norwegian music.

 Georgia lives & works in their hometown of Baltimore, Maryland.